When a close friend or family member passes away, student loans are an afterthought.

-An auto-default is a provision written into some student loan contracts (the promissory note).
-Under this provision, a lender can automatically place the loan into default status if a cosigner dies or declares bankruptcy.
+An auto-default is a provision lenders sometimes write into student loan contracts (the promissory note).
+Under this provision, a lender can automatically place the loan into default status when a cosigner dies or declares bankruptcy.
 Lenders have used this provision to lay claims on the cosigner’s estate, even if the borrower never missed a payment.

-Not surprisingly, many consumers found issues with this practice and filed complaints with the Consumer Financial Protection Bureau.
-The CFPB shed some light on this industry practice, and as a result, lenders like Sallie Mae and Wells Fargo promised to stop enforcing these provisions and to no longer include them in new contracts.
+Not surprisingly, many consumers found issues with this practice and filed complaints with the Consumer Financial Protection Bureau (CFPB).
+The CFPB shed some light on this industry practice.
+As a result, lenders like Sallie Mae and Wells Fargo promised to stop enforcing these provisions and to stop including them in new contracts.

-The bad news is that these provisions are still technically legal, so some lenders may try to enforce or include them in their student loan contracts, despite the negative publicity it could generate.
+Unfortunately, these provisions are still technically legal.
+As a result, some lenders may try to enforce or include them in their student loan contracts, despite the negative publicity it could generate.
 For borrowers, one of the better defenses against this practice is to file a complaint with the CFPB.
-Additionally, borrowers can try to create some negative publicity for their lender.
-Losing a loved one and having a lender start acting like a loan shark is a compelling story that many in the media may want to tell.
+Additionally, borrowers can try to generate some negative publicity for their lender.
+Losing a loved one and having a lender act like a loan shark is a compelling story that the media may want to tell.

 Don’t Add Another Cosigner

 We have heard from readers who were told by their lender that they needed to find a new cosigner.
 Despite what the lender may claim, there is no way they can force the addition of another cosigner to the loan.

 For a borrower to willingly add a cosigner and get nothing in return from the lender would be a huge mistake.
 For starters, lenders cannot require borrowers to add a cosigner.
 Not every borrower has more than one cosigner available.
 The most a loan contract could do is require a borrower to seek out a cosigner.
-In the unlikely event that the borrower was required by the loan contract to seek out a cosigner, they should still never actually add a cosigner.
+In the unlikely event that the loan contract requires the borrower to find a new cosigner, they should still never actually add a cosigner.

 The conversation could go like this: